Hiking: San Pablo Bay National Wildlife Refuge

-In late fall these agricultural lands are typically plowed and empty, stretching east as far as you can see, often under a vast blue sky.
+In late fall these are typically plowed and empty, stretching east as far as you can see, often under a vast blue sky.
 As you walk, marshy areas begin to appear.
-The ubiquitous salt-tolerant pickleweed, bright green in summer, turns red and orange in the fall.
+The ubiquitous and salt-tolerant pickleweed, bright green in summer, turns red and orange in the fall.

-Keep an eye out for smallish birds with long beaks poking around the shallows, seeking food; snow-white egrets standing aloof and looking bore; or flocks of ducks moving across deeper waters or taking refuge in tall reeds.
+Keep an eye out for smallish birds with long beaks poking around the shallows, seeking food; snow-white egrets standing aloof and looking bored; or flocks of ducks, moving across deeper waters or taking refuge in tall reeds.

-Trail note: Older maps may show the Lower Tubbs Island portion of the trail as a loop, but the 2014 South Napa Earthquake tore a breach in the levee, making two sections of the loop trail impassible.
+Trail note: Some maps may show the Lower Tubbs Island portion of the trail as a loop, but the 2014 South Napa Earthquake tore a breach in the levee, making two sections of the loop trail impassible.
 The U. S. Fish & Wildlife decided that this breach was best for the wetlands, and the current trail map shows the trail as it is today, without the loop section.